yys918/pqc-file-encyrption-decryption-web-extension/README.md

 1. Click the extension icon in your Chrome toolbar
 2. Select the "Decrypt" tab
-3. Upload both the encrypted file and the shared key
+3. Upload both the encrypted file and the corresponding shared key
 4. Click "Decrypt File"
 5. The decrypted file will be downloaded with its original name